 Q. Razorpay is one of our collaborators for the Product Design Fellowship, what are you looking forward to?

-There are very few design courses in the industry as of today that actually teach you what’s happening in the real world.
-Because although there are ample college courses which will teach you the theory of design, they don’t necessarily touch upon what’s happening inside these big companies.
+There are very few design courses in the industry as of today that actually teaches you what’s happening in the real world.
+Because although there are ample college courses that will teach you the theory of design, they don’t necessarily touch upon what’s happening inside these big companies.
 So in terms of the three different functions of a designer that I previously mentioned, colleges do a good job in touching upon the core design skills.
 However, they fall short in actually telling you how to design a working product and ship it. ownpath will help designers get that picture; design is not just sitting in a corner, designing something on your screen and giving it off.
 It’s about working with multiple people, figuring out what the real problems are, actually doing something of impact and then shipping it.
 I think this course will shed some light on that.
 This would also help folks who are joining the course to be prepared and get into the industry faster; it gives them a heads up saying, this is what the actual design world is like.

 A lot of assignments that you’re going to get in college are hypothetical problems that may or may not exist.
 But at ownpath, we’re going to give you a problem that actually exists.
 We’d consider current things like say the pandemic; since everything from your kid’s education to ordering food is now online, how do you make this experience better?
 Can you figure out a problem statement and come up with a solution?
-And while in college, you may get hypothetical problem statements, and while these hypothetical situations might be good enough for you to solve they might not give you a real picture as to how design will function in a product or service based company.
+And while in college, you may get hypothetical problem statements, and while these hypothetical situations might be good enough for you to solve they might not give you a real picture as to how design will function in a product or service-based company.

-But with mentors like Sameer, who’s an incredible person with experience ranging over 10 years with multiple companies and service based companies, with insights from that kind of a person you will get to know actually understand what is expected out of you as a designer.
+But with mentors like Sameer, who’s an incredible person with experience ranging over 10 years with multiple companies and service-based companies, with insights from that kind of a person you will get to know actually understand what is expected out of you as a designer.

 So another thing about the Razorpay culture is we have this saying, ‘nothing else is someone else’s problem.’